lennyitb/commentbox/README.md

 ### Your very own style

-A style is just a hash (as shown below). it has a key for each of the two 'off' corners (the begin/end corners will always be /\* \*/), as well as the begin/end borders for odd and even lines, and finally a string for the horizontal lines at the top and bottom of the box.
+A style is just a hash (as shown below). it has a key for each of the two 'off' corners (the begin/end corners will always be /\* \*/), as well as the begin/end borders for odd and even lines respectively, and finally a string for the horizontal lines at the top and bottom of the box.
 All Strings are exactly two characters that are repeated as necessary.
 Study `commentbox.rb` for more examples.

 ```erb
   <%= # for the minimalist in all of us